Big Numbers and Dollar Signs Can’t Tell You Whether a Law Firm Is Right for You

 Francine B. Francine B., a nursing assistant in her 40s, was a front-seat passenger in a car that was struck head-on by an oncoming SUV making a sudden left turn at an intersection.
 Painful neck and back injuries prevented her from returning to work, leaving her with massive, unpaid medical expenses.
 According to her doctors, she faced a lifetime of neck and back pain.
 The SUV’s driver and the driver’s insurance company not only refused to accept responsibility for the accident, but also disputed the extent of Francine’s injuries and medical treatment.

-"Thank you Goodrich & Geist for standing by my side through this valley - you have been a blessing!"
+“Thank you Goodrich and Geist for standing by my side through this valley – you have been a blessing!”

 “I want to thank you for the extremely successful outcome of my case.
 I am sure that it was your experience and expertise in handling cases of this nature that enabled you to make such a good recovery.”

 Taylor A., a 67-year-old assembly line worker, loved to hunt, fish, and spend time with his children and grandchildren.
 He was hospitalized with stomach pains and diagnosed with a bowel obstruction.
 Taylor’s surgeon rushed him into the operating room before making sure his stomach was empty.
 During intubation, Taylor inhaled some of his stomach contents, which blocked his lungs and left his brain without oxygen for several minutes.
 The result was severe and permanent brain injury.
 From that point on, Taylor required 24/7 care.
 Medical expenses quickly wiped out his life savings.
 Goodrich and Geist recovered a record settlement against the surgeon, anesthesiologist, and hospital for Taylor and his family.
 The settlement provided Taylor with the best medical care available and restored his savings.